HAPPENING NOW: The 25th Annual Spring Home and Garden Show - Wyo4News

 HAPPENING NOW: The 25th Annual Spring Home and Garden Show

-The 25th Annual Spring Home and Garden show is happening this weekend, April 16 through 18, at the Sweetwater County Events Complex in Rock Springs!
+The 25th Annual Spring Home and Garden show is going on right now at the Sweetwater County Events Complex in Rock Springs!
+It’s FREE to the public and continues until 3 p.m.
+Sunday afternoon.

-Doors open today at 3 p.m. and at 10 a.m. tomorrow and Sunday.
-There are many contractors you can visit for home improvements or your home building project.
-Cowboy Curbing and Landscaping has a new display featuring an outside kitchen, outdoor playground, turf, curbing and more.
-Sugar Mama’s Bites and Brews will be providing concessions for the show.
+Doors open today and Sunday at 10 a.m.
+There are many contractors you can visit for landscaping, home improvements, or your home building project.
+Check out the new display designed by Cowboy Curbing and Landscaping, and grab something delicious at Sugar Mama’s Bites and Brews.

-Other vendors include Burton’s Maplewood Farms, Edie’s Art Creations, Spa World, Infinity Power & Controls, Origami Owl, Cornman’s Kettle Corn, Aspen Mountain Plumbing, Haden Construction, Inc., Wyoming Raised Apparel, and many, many more.
-Everything under one roof and in one location THIS weekend!
+Some of the vendors this year include 7220 Consulting, Bath Fitter of Utah, Prairie Pella Wyoming, ServiceMaster, Styria Bakery, Sinful by Jamie, Rose Cottage Scents, VP Metal, Usborne Books & More, Rocky Mountain Family Fire and many more.

-You’ll find everything from home improvements, hot tubs, windows and doors, home décor, jewelry, apparel and more – even gifts for Mother’s and Father’s Day.
+From landscaping and home improvement, hot tubs, windows and doors – to home décor, jewelry, baked goods, apparel and more.
+You’ll even find gifts for Mother’s and Father’s Day.
 You could win fun outdoor garden items and help neighbors and businesses in our community.
 The 25th Annual Home Show is Caring, Sharing, and Spring Shopping!

 (This is a paid advertisement and does not necessarily reflect the views and opinions of Wyo4News management and staff.
 We reserve the right to delete any, and all, comments.
 If your business would like to advertise with Wyo4News please contact our sales team here.)